gregtwallace/certwarden.com/docs/7_using_certificates/4_opnsense_plugin.md

 # OPNsense Plugin

-The Cert Warden Client OPNsense Plugin is a plguin to fetch a key and certificate from Cert Warden and to save them to an OPNsense firewall's Trust Store for use.
+The Cert Warden Client OPNsense Plugin is a plugin to fetch a key and certificate from Cert Warden and to save them to an OPNsense firewall's Trust Store for use.